Mike Millard

-Mike Millard (May 18, 1951 – November 29, 1994), nicknamed "Mike The Mike" was an avid concert taper circa 1973 to 1994, recording over 300 concerts, including Led Zeppelin, Pink Floyd and the Rolling Stones concerts in California.
+Mike Millard (May 18, 1951 – November 29, 1994), nicknamed "Mike The Mic" was an avid concert taper circa 1973 to 1994, recording over 300 concerts, including Led Zeppelin, Pink Floyd and the Rolling Stones concerts in California.
 He taped virtually every show at the Forum from 1974 to 1980.
-Many of his recordings found their way into the hands of bootleggers who sold Millard's work to fans.
+Many of his recordings ended up in the hands of bootleggers, who sold Millard's work to fans.

 Starting with a basic mono recorder in 1973, Millard upgraded to a Nakamichi 550 stereo recorder with AKG Acoustics 451E microphones for the 1975 Led Zeppelin shows in the area.
 He often used a wheelchair to conceal his equipment, pretending to be disabled.
 Unlike most 1970s audience bootlegs, Millard's recordings are known for their good sound quality, and are to this day considered some of the finest audio bootlegs available.

 Millard's recording of the Led Zeppelin concert on June 21, 1977 at the Forum (allegedly taped from row number six) was released under the title Listen to This, Eddie, and remains one of the best-known Led Zeppelin bootlegs.
 His recording of the opening number from the concert, "The Song Remains The Same", was included in the promos menu of the Led Zeppelin DVD.
-Millard recorded four of the Rolling Stones five 1975 shows at the LA Forum, and his recording of the Sunday, July 13, 1975 show (titled 'LA Friday') has become one of the most widely spread recordings of a Rolling Stones concert.
+Millard recorded four of the Rolling Stones' five 1975 shows at the LA Forum, and his recording of the Sunday, July 13, 1975 show (titled 'LA Friday') has become one of the most widely spread recordings of a Rolling Stones concert.

 Millard was never behind the sale of bootlegs and was openly against the illegal sale of his recordings.
 He was notorious for "marking" copies of his tapes so that if one of his recordings turned up for sale on LP or CD, he would be able to tell which person he had traded it to.
 He kept a very detailed logbook of his marked recordings and who they were distributed to.
 "Unmarked" copies of Millard's recordings are very scarce.
-In 2016, several unmarked first generation copies of his Led Zeppelin recordings surfaced in trading circles.
+In 2016, several unmarked first-generation copies of his Led Zeppelin recordings surfaced in trading circles.
+As of May 2026, 261 of Millard's concert recordings have been released on the Internet; many can be found in audio form on YouTube.